demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 A similar dichotomy exists on Avalanche between sAVAX and fAVAX.

 This paper is about the **risk topology** that emerges when you put these two classes of instruments side by side.
-Rather than arguing that one dominates the other, we treat LSTs and fTOKENs as **complementary tools** and focus on three questions:
+Rather than arguing that one dominates the other, we treat LSTs and fTokens as **complementary tools** and focus on three questions:

 1. How do their **Value-at-Risk (VaR)** profiles differ in the underlying asset numeraire and in USD?
 2. What are the **solvency mechanics** of a floor that is implemented as a live trading tier instead of a best-effort redemption promise?
-3. Which governance and design levers matter most if treasuries intend to use fTOKENs as a defensive or senior tranche in their stack?
+3. Which governance and design levers matter most if treasuries intend to use fTokens as a defensive or senior tranche in their stack?

 ### 2.1 The Stochastic LST Regime